The Spoils Before Dying

-The Spoils Before Dying is an American comedy miniseries written by Matt Piedmont and Andrew Steele, and directed by Piedmont.
+The Spoils Before Dying is an American comedy miniseries written by Matt Piedmont and Harper Steele, and directed by Piedmont.
 It stars Will Ferrell, Michael Kenneth Williams and Kristen Wiig.
 The miniseries premiered on July 8, 2015, on the American cable channel IFC.
 A follow-up to the miniseries The Spoils of Babylon, The Spoils Before Dying follows a 1950s jazz pianist-turned-private eye who becomes embroiled in a murder investigation.